Teachers within each Whānau collaborate as Professional Learning Communities to provide authentic outcomes for our students.

 In Years 7 and 8 all students study English, Mathematics, Science, Global Studies, Physical Education and Health, Art, Performing Arts, Technology, Digital Literacy, Written Literacy, Mandarin and Spanish.

 Years 9 and 10

 Our Year 9 and 10 students are our senior students and therefore assume leadership roles as they continue with a challenging academic programme.
-In addition to the continued study of English, Mathematics, Science, Global Studies, Physical Education and Health, Year 9 students have the opportunity to select four specialist subjects to study in greater depth.
+In addition to the continued study of English, Mathematics, Science, Global Studies, Physical Education and Health, Year 9 and 10 students have the opportunity to select two specialist subjects to study in greater depth.

-Music, Art, Drama, Media Studies, Technology, Food Technology, Graphics, Enterprise, Mandarin and Spanish.
+Music, Art, Drama, Media Studies, Digital Technology, Design and Visual Communication, Outdoor Education, Food Technology, Hospitality, Enterprise and Business Studies, Te Reo Māori, Mandarin and Spanish.

 Students in all year levels further personalise their learning programme through their DEEP subject selections.
-Find more out about the DEEP programme here.
+Find more out about the DEEP programme here

 Mission Heights Junior College students use a range of online digital learning platforms to complement their in-class work;

 - Maths Buddy – Maths Buddy gives students the freedom to study without stress in their own time, at their own pace.
 It allows students to catch up on lessons they missed or concepts they have not fully understood.
 Every student has access to the entire Year 1 to 13 curriculum so students can revise and reinforce concepts they have learned earlier.